tom-howard/com2009/docs/labs/assignment1/part1.md

     ```
     ***

     ...
-Hmmm, something not quite right?
+Hmm, something not quite right?
 If you typed the command exactly as above and then tried to run it, you probably just received the following error:

     ``` { .txt .no-copy }
     $ ros2 run part1_pubsub publisher.py
     No executable found
     ```

-    When we create a file, using `touch` it is given certain *permissions*.
+    When we create a file using `touch` it is given certain *permissions* by default.
 Run `ls -l` again (making sure that your terminal is in the right location: `~/ros2_ws/src/part1_pubsub/scripts/`).

     The first bit tells us about the permissions that are currently set: `-rw-r--r--`.
-This tells us *who* has permission to do *what* with this file and (currently) the first bit: `-rw-`, tells us that we have permission to **R**ead or **W**rite to it.
+This tells us *who* has permission to do *what* with this file and (currently) the first bit: `-rw-`, tells us that we have permission to **r**ead or **w**rite to it.
 There is a *third* option we can set too though, which is the *execute* permission, and we can set this using the `chmod` **Linux command**...

 1. Run the `chmod` command as follows: